 Ginseng is a popular herbal supplement, widely used in Asia to treat various health ailments and for general wellbeing.
 It can improve energy levels and boost memory.
-Because of those health benefits, ginseng is found and marketed in wide range of consumable health care products including supplements, teas, candies, and energy drinks in various concentrations and forms.
+Because of those health benefits, ginseng is found and marketed in a wide range of consumable healthcare products including supplements, teas, candies, and energy drinks in various concentrations and forms.

 Different types of ginseng:

 There are many species of ginseng but two, in particular, Panax ginseng and Panax quinquefolius, are considered to provide the most health benefits.
 Panax ginseng is generally found in northern China, Korea, and Russia.
 Panax quinquefolius, on the other hand, typically grows in various regions within North America.

 Panax ginseng is referred to as Asian ginseng or, occasionally, Korean or red ginseng.
 This type of ginseng has the highest percentage of overall ginsenosides, the compounds in ginseng that are believed to contribute to its medicinal and health properties.
 Ginsenosides have been shown to have multiple medical effects such as antioxidative, anti-aging and anti-cancer properties.
 It is widely believed that Asian ginseng is more powerful and reliable in providing the desired health outcomes.
 Most medical and scientific research is conducted on the Asain ginseng.

 The majority of studies looking at the health benefits of ginseng is focused on its positive improvement in mental function, sports performance, and general wellbeing, but there are some novel studies looking at possible dermatological applications, including melisma and atopic dermatitis